Serbia beat Canada to reach basketball World Cup final

 Canada started the tournament with an emphatic 95-65 win over reigning Olympic silver medallist France, and had the second-lowest odds – behind the United States – of winning gold for the first time in their history.
 But it got into a slew of foul trouble early on in the semifinal, which kept the defence from getting on track, which in turn kept the offence from getting easy baskets.

-The Canadians will now face the Germany-US loser for the bronze on Sunday, when they will try for their most significant international medal since winning silver at the 1936 Berlin Olympics.
+The Canadians will now face the US for the bronze on Sunday, when they will try for their most significant international medal since winning silver at the 1936 Berlin Olympics.

 Serbia lost to the US 129-92 in the final of the tournament’s 2014 edition in Madrid, Spain.
 The Balkan nation lost in the quarterfinals of the 2019 tournament in China.